hummusonrails/dev-posts-to-jekyll-markdown-action/README.md

 * Search for a DEV contributor's latest blog posts using the DEV API
 * Check to see if the newest DEV post is newer than the latest post in the Jekyll repository
-* If the DEV post is newer than the newest repository post, raise a pull request in the repository with the DEV post converted to Jekyll markdown and replace the last repository post with the DEV post.
+* If the DEV post is newer than the newest repository post, raise a pull request in the repository with the DEV post converted to Jekyll markdown.

 ## Installation